Alastair Smales: IPC Swimming World Championships Mar de Plata

 The flag of the International Paralympic Committee from 2004 to 2008.

 The IPC Swimming Championships was held from 3 to 12 December.
 This championship is believed to have marginalised the disabled by not abiding by the classification systems developed by the International Organisations of Sport for the Disabled.
 The IPCs though were the first international partner of the local Paralympic Games in 1992.
 Resulting in IPC becoming a strong influence on the organisation of the Paralympic Games.
 “Before the establishment of the IPC, sport for the disabled was organised internationally by a number of sporting federations” (Howe & Jones, 2006).
 The IPC has an integrated functional swimming classification which has 10 classes instead of 31 which reduces the cancellation of events and number of races swimmers in several classes take part in.

-His first championships was the IPC Swimming World Championships Mar de Plata 2002 in Argentina.
-He swam in a total of three races.